fbpx

 “Utah’s rooftop solar industry was already hurting after previous rate changes, so reducing the export credit at a time where hundreds of solar jobs have been lost due to COVID-19 is a fatal blow to rooftop solar,” HEAL Utah’s Executive Director Dr. Scott Williams said.
 “Deliberately deciding not to value the environmental, public health, and economic development implications associated with rooftop solar is a severe disservice to the customers the PSC is meant to protect.”

 In 2017, Rocky Mountain Power made an attempt to change rates and charges on rooftop solar customers.
 Part of this proceeding demanded a three year interim in which Rocky Mountain Power had to redo a study on the cost and benefits of rooftop solar.
-In Enero 2020, the utility released their findings and requested a significant reduction in the export credit.
+In January 2020, the utility released their findings and requested a significant reduction in the export credit.
 This winter, Vote Solar conducted an independent study with over 3,300 customers, resulting in wildly different true costs and benefits of solar.
 For example, Vote Solar’s analysis valued the compensation rate to be 22.6 cents/kWh.

 “With this announcement, the future of rooftop solar in Utah is rocky at best,” Dr. Williams said.
 “Allowing annual updates to the export credit rate creates uncertainty for the industry and customers who will no longer be able to forecast payback periods or make the financial plans often needed to get rooftop solar in the first place.”